vjjft/epic-rules-cr/main/ecg_rules_cr.md

+# ECG Rules, Unofficial for Community Review

+#### *Base text retrieved from [EpicCompleteRulesApril2017.pdf](http://www.epiccardgame.com/wp-content/uploads/2017/04/EpicCompleteRulesApril2017.pdf)*

+> EPIC COMPLETE RULES
+>
+> Last Updated: April 6th 2017
+> © White Wizard Games LLC
+>
-EPIC COMPLETE RULES Last Updated: April 6th 2017 © White Wizard Games LLC This document contains the complete rules of the game, including obscure clauses.
+> This document contains the complete rules of the game, including obscure clauses.
 It is intended for tournament organizers and judges of Epic.
-The standard rulebook can be found at EpicCardGame.com/rules .
-Comments?
+The standard rulebook can be found at EpicCardGame.com/rules.
+>
+> Comments?
 Questions?
 Please email events@EpicCardGame.com and let us know!

 SECTION 1 - OVERVIEW